 In 2018, a study revealed that a single dose of MSC-spheroids affected animal subjects that had been chronically consuming large quantities of ethanol.
 Over about five weeks, subjects in this study showed reduced interest in drinking by up to 90%.

 This begs the question, what is the potential application?
 The answer is hopefully intravenous treatments for patients with alcohol use disorder.
-Alcohol use disorder is a major health problem in the United States, contributing to 10% of working-age adult deaths in the country and contributing to many other chronic health problems.
+Alcohol use disorder is a major health problem in the United States, contributing to 10% of working-age adult deaths and contributing to many other chronic health problems.

 Image Source: Pexels

 The study also highlights neuroinflammation associated with addiction and a host of other indicators.
-On a broader scale, this therapy could help a multitude of disorders and conditions affecting the immune system, including autoimmune diseases, which plague one in five Americans.
+On a broader scale, this therapy could help many disorders and conditions affecting the immune system, including autoimmune diseases, which plague one in five Americans.

 Using stem cell therapy, it is hoped that cells will be able to self-renew and compensate for the damage alcohol does to the cells.